 For The Pumpkin Scones

-- Almond Flour & Coconut Flour – these are my favorite low-carb flour substitutes for baked goods.
+- Almond Flour & Coconut Flour – These are my go-to low-carb flour substitutes for baking.
+They give these scones the perfect texture while keeping them keto-friendly.

-- Spices – I used cinnamon and pumpkin pie spice.
-One of my favorite spice mixes that I use to make fall-season desserts.
-You can buy it or use my pumpkin pie spice recipe.
+- Spices – I love using cinnamon and pumpkin pie spice to capture that perfect fall flavor.
+You can buy a spice mix or make your own with my pumpkin pie spice recipe.

 - Xanthan Gum – helps the scones to hold their shape.